 - If you have a state cert such as a WA Real Estate Broker Certification or something similar, don’t leave it out!
 And if it’s a qualification that requires renewal every so often, include any recent updates.

-- You may not need an objective statement or summary if your resume looks full and complete with your work history and other key sections.
+- You may not need an objective statement or summary if your resume looks full and complete with your background in commercial real estate.
 That’s okay: If a summary or objective would just repeat things without adding fresh value to your resume, ditch it!

 - Lay down the law